triple cooked chips

 - 1kg floury potatoes, Maris Piper, King Edward or similar

-- groundnut or sunflower oil for deep frying – at least 1 litre
+- 1 1/2 groundnut or sunflower oil for deep frying

-Put a large pan of salty water (at least 1 tbsp per litre) on to boil.
+2. Put a large pan of salty water (at least 1 tbsp per litre) on to boil.
 Plunge the potatoes in, bring back to the boil and cook gently until soft and a little crumbled around the edges.
 You need to watch them carefully because if really floury, you blink and have potato soup.
-Mine took about 10 minutes but they were home grown, name forgotten variety and not too floury.
+Mine took about 10 minutes but they were not too floury.

-Drain the chips out gently, with a slotted spoon if really frazzled, and place on a cake rack – best to put one on a tray on paper towels to avoid mess.
-Let the chips cool down completely – at least half an hour in the fridge.
+3. Drain the chips out gently, with a slotted spoon if really frazzled, and place on a wire cake rack; place one on a tray on paper towels to avoid mess.
+Let the chips cool down completely plus at least half an hour in the fridge.

-Heat the oil in a large pan or a wok to 150C/300F.
-Slide the chips in and cook in as constant temperature as possible until they colour ever so slightly – it will only take 3 - 5 minutes.
+4. Heat the oil in a large pan to 150C/300F.
+Slide the chips in and cook at as constant temperature as possible until they colour ever so slightly – it will only take 3 - 5 minutes.
 Drain, place on the rack and cool down in the fridge again.

-When you’re ready to dish them out, re-heat the oil to 190C/375F.
+5. When you’re almost ready to serve, re-heat the oil to 190C/375F.
 Cook the chips until golden – this will not take much time at all.
 Lift onto a bowl lined with paper towels, salt and serve.
-You can skip the vinegary spray…